OctopusDeploy/docs/docs/octopus-rest-api/octopus.server.exe-command-line/path.md

                                with caution
       --cacheDirectory=VALUE Directory to use for temporary files and cachin- g, e.g. downloaded packages.
-The data in this directory can be removed when the Octopus server is not running.
+The data in this directory can be removed when the Octopus Server is not running.
 This directory should not be shared between nodes.
       --nugetRepository=VALUE